House of La Marck

-The House of La Marck (Haus Mark; von der Mark) was a noble family, which from about 1200 appeared as the counts of Mark.
+The House of La Marck (Haus Mark; von der Mark) was an ancient German noble family, which from about 1200 appeared as the Counts of Mark.

 History

 The family history started with Count Adolf I, scion of a cadet branch of the Rhenish Berg dynasty residing at Altena Castle in Westphalia.
 In the early 13th century Adolf took his residence at his family's estates around Mark, a settlement in present-day Hamm-Uentrop.
 Adolf had inherited the Mark fortress from his father Count Frederick I of Berg-Altena (d.
 1198) together with the older county around Altena and began to call himself count de La Mark.

-Originally liensmen of the archbishops of Cologne in the Duchy of Westphalia, the family ruled the County of Mark, an immediate state of the Holy Roman Empire, and, at the height of their powers, the four duchies of Julich, Cleves, Berg and Guelders as well as the County of Ravensberg.
+Originally liensmen (a type of vassal) of the archbishops of Cologne in the Duchy of Westphalia, the family ruled the County of Mark, an immediate state of the Holy Roman Empire, and, at the height of their powers, the four duchies of Julich, Cleves, Berg and Guelders as well as the County of Ravensberg.
 Members of the family became bishops in the Prince-Bishoprics of Liège, Münster and Osnabrück, and Archbishops in Cologne.
 Later collateral lines became dukes of Bouillon, a title which was later inherited by the House of La Tour d'Auvergne, princes of Sedan, dukes of Nevers, counts of Rethel and so forth.